 The Shell Case has the single driving ambition to advocate the fantastic hobby of wargaming in all its many and varied forms.
 To be passionate, yet impartial and utterly committed to the furthering of the hobby for wargamers and to share and extoll the amazing games and models in our ever-growing community .

-So let’s meet the team:
+So let’s meet them:

 Phil – Founder & Editor